ObadiahCrowe/Edinburgh/README.md

 # Edinburgh

+##Known bugs
+keyboard.h is unable to find the printChar method

 ##About
 Edinburgh is a 64-bit operating system designed for Intel CPUs, it requires very little resources however is fast and small by design.